abdoulayeDieng/javascript-tutorial-en/1-js/02-first-steps/12-while-for/article.md

 We covered 3 types of loops:

 - `while` -- the condition is checked before each iteration.
-- `do..while` -- the condition is checked after each iteration.
+- `do..while` -- the condition is checked after the first iteration.
+For next iterations, the condition is checked before.
 - `for(;;)` -- the condition is checked before each iteration, additional settings available.

 To make an "infinite" loop, usually the `while(true)` construct is used.
 Such a loop, just like any other, can be stopped with the `break` directive.